tobHai/cdc-talk/slides.md

 </v-clicks>

 <!--
-  Listen to changes in a datastore
+  Listen to changes in a datastore -> propagate changes to another store

   Transaction log: foundation of modern database system
   Each action executed recorded in log